SanbyB/NeuralNetworks/README.md

 digits.
 The data used can be found from the MNIST dataset, and the project follows http://neuralnetworksanddeeplearning.com/chap1.html which implements the same principles in python.

+# TODO
+Need to add a script to install Graphic lib and eigen, also might as well unzip the CSVs Need to add if statements to the CMake to be able to compile different main files